 The existing parking area is an undefined gravel lot.
 In large events this is a "free for all" mentality with vehicles finding parking wherever possible.
 One end of the parking area is used for trailer and boat storage.
-This parking area does exceed 10% in some areas.
-There are no accessible parking spaces present.
+This parking area does exceed 10% slope in some areas.
+Though there are no accessible parking spaces present that meet ADA standards.
 Access to the vault toilet is through the gravel lot.
 The vault toilet structure was first installed in the 70's and is functional, though not attractive.